leroyle/TheLabms/CNC_Related/README.md

-My initial adventure into CNC machining at the local Makerspace.
-At this point I can just spell CNC, beyond  that its all foreign.
+An initial adventure into CNC machining at the local Makerspace.

+At this point some of us can just about spell CNC, beyond that its all foreign.
+The information provided should be considered general in nature.
+At the moment it may be a bit scattered and incomplete in certain areas.

+Feel free to shoot a note on the Discord, CNC channel with suggestions/updates.

 This is work in progress that will hopefully one day make it in some form to the Makerspace Wiki.